 Coffee is the nectar of life for some.
-Over 50% of adult Americans have stated they drink coffee every day, according to E-importz.com.
-It is no surprise why, either.
+66% of Americans drink coffee every day and that’s no surprise, either.
 Who can deny the magic that happens when that first sip of coffee passes through your lips?
 Looking to learn how to brew that perfect cup of coffee at home?
 Look no further as we give your step-by-step guide on how to brew that perfect cup of coffee, according to the National Coffee Association (NCA).

 Step 1.
 Make Sure Your Equipment Is Clean